-3. A parcel which has been wrongly admitted to the post shall be returned to the country of origin, unless the Postal Administration of the country of destination is authorized by its legislation to dispose of it otherwise.
+This prohibition applies also to parcels sent in transit to countries which admit insurance. - 3.
+A parcel which has been wrongly admitted to the post shall be returned to the country of origin, unless the Postal Administration of the country of destination is authorised by its legislation to dispose of it otherwise.

-Nevertheless, the fact that a parcel contains a letter or communications which constitute an actual and personal correspondence shall not, in any case, entail its return to the country of origin.
+Nevertheless, the fact that a parcel contains a letter or communication which constitutes an actual or personal correspondence shall not, in any case, entail its return to the country of origin.